 Price rules are one of the ways you can apply changes to prices without having to use separate price groups or promotions.
 This is great if you want to apply a discount to your staff on everything in the store.
 However, we recommend using our promotions feature to create and manage specials and discounts.
 For more information on promotions, please visit our Creating Promotions manual page.

 Creating a Price Rule

-Begin by going to the Price Rules screen by navigating to Sales > Price Rules.
-Then, click on the new button.
+Begin by going to the Price Rules screen by navigating to Promotions > Price Rules.
+Then, click on the +New button.
 In this screen, you will see various options for conditions, modifications, and period of validity.

 Give your new price rule a Name, Assign it to an Assortment, and Price Group.
 Make sure you also specify a minimum quantity.
 This determines how much of a certain product (determined in the conditions field) the person must purchase to trigger the price rule.